alefore/weblog/ten-years-of-edge.md

 to implement asynchronous requirements.

 Futures-based code is not as clean as synchronous code, but close.
-It is much cleaner than callback spaghetti: code still generally reflects that a function is creating and returning a value, and its caller is consuming the returned value.
+It is much cleaner than callback spaghetti.
+Code still generally reflects that a function is creating and returning a value, and its caller is consuming the returned value.

 TODO: Error handling in futures.